NVIDIA-RTX/RTXNTC/docs/TextureSetFile.md

 ### `LatentImage` object

-- `highResWidth`: int, required
-- `highResHeight`: int, required
-- `lowResWidth`: int, required
+- `width`: int, required
-- `lowResHeight`: int, required
+- `height`: int, required
-- `highResBitsPerPixel`: int, required, packing stride of high-res latents
-- `lowResBitsPerPixel`: int, required, packing stride of low-res latents
-- `lowResView`: int, required, index of the `BufferView` object with the high-res latent data
+- `arraySize`: int, required, number of array layers in the image
-- `highResView`: int, required, index of the `BufferView` object with the low-res latent data
+- `view`: int, required, index of the `BufferView` object with the image data

 ### `ColorMip` object